-Standard switch settings for actuators with 2 or 4 auxiliary switches are shown on the diagram on page 26.
+Standard switch settings for actuators with 2 or 4 auxiliary switches are shown on the diagram on page 21.
 The heavy line indicates a closed circuit.
 Follow these instructions to change the operating point of auxiliary switches:

-NOTE: In the following procedure, it is assumed that switch settings are to be adjusted so that contacts are open when the desired position is achieved.
-If they are to be adjusted to close, it may be necessary to reverse the operating mode of the switch by reversing the leads on the switch itself.
-Be sure to disconnect power from the switch terminals first.
+NOTE: In the following procedure, it is assumed that switch settings are set so that contacts are open when the desired position is achieved.
+If set to close, it may be necessary to reverse the operating mode of the switch by reversing the leads on the switch itself.
+Disconnect power from the switch terminals first.

 - 1. Remove the control end cover and cover extensions, if applicable, and the terminal block cover (5/16" bolt heads). - 2.
 Use the electric Handswitch to drive the shaft so that the switch cam is accessible.
 Using a 7/64" hex wrench, loosen the screw so that the cam is just snug on the shaft. - 3.
 Move the output shaft to the desired position. - 4.
 Turn the Handswitch to the STOP position. - 5.
-Disconnect power from the actuator and switch terminals. - 6.
-Connect the continuity meter across the appropriate terminals.
-See the diagram on page 26 or the actuator wiring diagram.
+Disconnect power from the actuator and switch terminals. - Connect the continuity meter across the appropriate terminals.
+See the diagram on page 20 or the actuator wiring diagram.
 Rotate the cam to operate the switch. - 7.
 Tighten the cam locking screw to 5 lb-in (0.56 N•m) torque. - 8.
 Disconnect the meter and reconnect power. - 9.
-Move the actuator's output shaft in the desired direction so that the cam lobe moves away from the switch lever.
+Rotate the actuator's output shaft in the desired direction so that the cam lobe moves away from the switch lever.
 If not correct, return to step 2 and reset the cam to the proper orientation. - 10.
 Replace covers and tighten bolts to 10 lb-ft (14 N•m) torque.